ArthurW404/CheckIsEmailSpam/README.md

 A ML model to identify emails are spam or not, supervised machine learning (Classification) is used.

 ### results
 Models used from scikit-learn includes random forest Classifier and decision tree, which are getting 92 - 93% accuracy in detecting spam.
-However false positives (Email which is not spam being labelled as spam) are quite high.
 Neural network were also used (Multi-layer perceptron (MLP) algorithm) with lower accuracy most likely due to poor calibration of the MLPclassifier.